Visual merchandising: Exterior displays

 Exterior window displays can be used to sell product and entice customers into the store.
-An eye-catching, innovative window display can promote the brand image.
-It can be used to advertise.
-Windows can give consumers and by-passers understanding as to what goods are sold in store They are also an effective way of promoting fashion trends and providing useful information to the target audience.
+An eye-catching window display can promote the brand image.
+Windows can give consumers and by-passers understanding as to what goods are sold in store.
+They are also an effective way of promoting fashion trends and providing useful information to the target audience.

 Window display

 Visual merchandising is a multi-sensory tool used by retailers to catch the attention of customers and attract them into a store to make a purchase.
 The first piece of visual merchandising customers encounter with a brand is the window display.
 Window displays are used as an initial attraction to bring customers into a store and are also used as a marketing tool to communicate the brand's image to the consumers as well as to distinguish itself from its competitors.

-The importance of the window display is that it is a touch point consumers have with the brand.
-By generating interest or curiosity with the window display, a brand can leave an impression on the consumer and furthermore the consumer can figure out the quality and character of the products the brand has to offer.
-An appealing window display can create desire of products from that brand and therefore help with generating sales.
+Window displays allows consumers to generate interest or impression for a brand.
+Window displays allow consumers to figure out the quality and character of the products the brand has to offer, generating more sales.

 A study in Nottingham, England of the pharmacy and beauty retailer Boots, has found that products introduced in a window display increases the sales of those products and help with increasing the sales of products which have low sales.
 Overall, stores who had a window display had a positive increase in sales compared to those who did not.